 Therefore, our business highly depends on building partnerships and strong alliances.
 Geographically, Terma's headquarters and one of two production sites are in Lystrup (Aarhus).
-The other production site is in Grenaa, placing our core business operations in Denmark.
+The other production site is in Grenaa, placing our core production in Denmark.

-Our international presence spans across the world, currently with offices in Germany, Belgium, the Netherlands, United Arab Emirates, India, Indonesia, Singapore, the United Kingdom, and the United States.
-Terma employs 1659 committed employees worldwide.
+Our international presence spans across the world, currently with offices in Austria, Belgium, Czech Republic, France, Germany, India, Indonesia, the Netherlands, Romania, Singapore, United Arab Emirates, United Kingdom, and United States.
+Terma employs 1,948 committed employees worldwide.
 Terma has been signatory to the UN Global Compact since April 2017.
-We have committed ourselves to supporting the Ten Principles, which have guided and inspired our work with Corporate Social Responsibility (CSR), including human and labor rights.
+We have committed ourselves to supporting the Ten Principles, which have guided and inspired our work with sustainability including human and labor rights.